 1) In a large bowl, stir together mirepoix, garlic, olive oil, and ½ tsp salt.

-Divide mixture between 2 Suvie pans and insert pans into upper zones of Suvie.
+2) Divide mixture between 2 Suvie pans and insert pans into Suvie.
 Broil for 10 minutes, stirring each pan halfway through broiling.
-Do not fill reservoir before broiling.

-3) After the broil, remove pans and divide bean and tomato mixture evenly between pans, stirring to incorporate.
-Insert pans into top zones of Suvie, fill reservoir, input settings, and cook now or schedule.
+4) After the broil, remove pans and divide bean and tomato mixture evenly between pans, stirring to incorporate.
+Return pans to Suvie, input settings, and cook now or schedule.

 Nutritional Information per serving (8 servings per recipe): Calories 290, Total Fat 8g, Total Carbohydrates 47g, Total Sodium 866mg, Total Protein 10g